MuhammadShoaibKalim/DBMS/DB.md

 ### Conclusion

-Both NoSQL and SQL databases have their own strengths and are suited for different types of applications.
+Both NoSQL and SQL databases have their strengths and are suited for different types of applications.
 Understanding their differences and use cases can help in selecting the right database technology for your specific needs.

 ---